 - Participation in research project working with faculty supervisor/mentor

 - Participation in advanced undergraduate seminar in research methods

 - Mentoring and guest speakers focusing on graduate training and careers in social science research

 - Preparing for and completing the Graduate Record Exam (GRE)

 - Presenting research findings at end-of-program Research Symposium and at a professional conference

 - Tentative Dates: June 3 – July 26, 2019

 - We can accommodate schedule changes on a case-by-case basis; please apply even if these dates conflict with your class schedule.

 - Stipend, room, board, and program travel provided

-- Eligible students can be nominated or can apply directly by completing the instructions on the application page of our website.
+- Eligible students can apply directly by completing the instructions on the application page of our website.

-NSF program guidelines stipulate that students must be US Citizens and be working toward a four-year degree (graduating December 2016 or later).
+NSF program guidelines stipulate that students must be US Citizens or permanent residents and be working toward a four-year degree (graduating December 2019 or later).
 In addition, our program requires that students have the support and endorsement of a home campus faculty mentor.